Jarvis-Consulting-Group/jarvis_data_eng-En4zo/README.md

 ## Miscellaneous
-- Snowboarding: Enjoy snowboarding on the slopes and gain experience in maintaining various snowboard gear.
+- Enjoy snowboarding on the slopes and gain experience in maintaining various snowboard gear.
 Aim to become a CASI Level 2 instructor.
-- Road Cycling: I enjoy riding with a team at a pace of 27-30 km/h, covering distances of 50-110 km.
+- I enjoy road cycling and riding with a team at a pace of 27-30 km/h, covering distances of 50-110 km.
 I am also fond of riding sports gear.
 - Worked as an IELTS teaching assistant in high school, assisting students with dictation and creating IELTS learning plans.